reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10_2.md

 ```
 - `1:03:40` So, specifically, here is the `fit` function inside fastai.model.
 This is where everything ends up eventually which goes through each epoch, and then it creates an iterator from the data loader and then just does for-loop through it
 - So anything you can do a for-loop through, can be a data loader.
 Specifically, it needs to return tuples of mini-batches, independent and dependent variables, for mini-batches.
-- Anything with a ?dunda iter method (`__iter__`), is something that can act as an iterator, and `yield` is a neat little Python keyword you should probably learn about if you don't already know it
+- Anything with a ?dunda iter method (`__iter__`), is something that can act as an iterator, and `yield` is a neat little Python keyword you should probably learn about if you don't already know it, but it basically spits out *a thing* and waits for you to ask for another thing, normally in a for-loop or something
 - [Python yield keyword explained](https://pythontips.com/2013/09/29/the-python-yield-keyword-explained/)
--
+- So, in this case, we start by initializing the language model, passing it in the numbers.
+So, this is the numericalized, big long list of all of our documents concatenated together
+- and the first thing we do is to "batchify" it.
+And this is the thing **quite a few of you got confused** :heavy_exclamation_mark: about last time, right?
+If our batch size is 64 and we have 25 million numbers in our list, we are not creating items of length 64.
+We're not doing that.
+We are creating 64 items in total.
+So, each of them is size t/64 (t divided by 64), which is 390,000 (or 390,590 to be exact)
+- That's what we do here when we reshape it (`def batchify`) so this act as here `data = data.reshape(self.bs, -1).T`